johanneskopton/decision_ui/documentation/user-interface/model-editor/README.md

 - Upload Model - loads a model from a file
 - Save Model - saves a model in the database of the application (requires login)
 - Validate - shows warning and error messages about the model
-- Run - evaluate the model by running a monte carlo simulation (requires login)
+- Run - evaluate the model by running a Monte Carlo simulation (requires login)